Does Medicare Cover Omnipod?

 - It may reduce episodes of severe hypoglycemia

-Your health care provider can help you decide if an insulin management system like Omnipod would work for you and let you know if your Medicare insurance covers the cost.
+Your health care provider can help you decide if an insulin management system like Omnipod would work for you.